Tudor Crown: Heraldry

 Charles III adopted the Tudor Crown on his accession in 2022, similar to that last used under George VI but with some differences.
 The circlet is plain with larger jewels, crosses and ermine.
 In addition to being larger, the jewels in the circlet are arranged differently to the 1901 pattern and in different shapes.
 In the centre is a sapphire between two emeralds, and the outermost jewels are rubies, mirroring the heraldic St Edward's Crown of Elizabeth II.
 The sapphire and rubies are in a rhombus shape rather than oblong, while the emeralds are oval in shape.
 Unlike the 1901 Tudor Crown, the mound is solid gold rather than emerald banded in gold.
 The cap of the heraldic crowns is always represented as crimson, regardless of the colour of any actual crowns.

 Badges for the British armed forces featuring the Tudor Crown design were announced in March 2023 in time for the coronation in May.
 However, the Financial Times reported in June 2024 that the rollout of the new British Army cap badges had been delayed by fears that badges manufactured in China may contain tracking devices or transmitters.
 The Cabinet Office released guidance for the use of the Tudor Crown by UK police forces and other Crown institutions in July 2023.
 In Canada, a specifically Canadian design was unveiled which takes inspiration from the Tudor Crown but differs significantly in detailing and has been controversial.
+The Tudor Crown design was rolled out in the Australian Defence Force from 2025.

-Use of the crowns for commercial purposes is specifically restricted in the UK (and in countries which are party to the Paris Convention) under sections 4 and 99 of the Trade Marks Act 1994, and their use is governed by the Lord Chamberlain's Office.
-It is also an offence under Section 12 of the Trade Descriptions Act 1968 to give a false indication that any goods or services are supplied to the monarch or any member of the royal family.
+Under section 4 of the Trade Marks Act 1994, images of the royal crowns may not be used in a trade mark in the UK (or in a country which is party to the Paris Convention) without permission.
+Section 99 of the act also restricts business use of images of the crowns in a way which is calculated to give the impression that the user is an employee of, or a supplier to, the King or a member of the royal family.
+The Lord Chamberlain's Office governs the use of depictions of the royal crowns and also maintains a selection of images which may be used without infringement.